Modern slavery statement 2025 / 2026

 We appreciate that modern slavery can and does occur in many other supply chain categories and we are mapping our supply chains using a risk tool to identify the areas we should prioritise as part of our practical response to modern slavery risks.

-Fully investigating supply chains is a demanding task but in the previous 12 months we issued supplier assessment questionnaires (SAQs) to a further 10 suppliers, bringing the total issued to 89 with 76 suppliers given a rating.
-In addition, Bluelight Commercial (BLC) are seeking a social value assessment from 15 suppliers, particularly where this will benefit other Forces through national arrangements.
-The ratings act as a baseline to measure progress by the supplier in tacking modern slavery, monitored through contract management activity.
+Fully investigating supply chains is a demanding task but in the previous 12 months we issued supplier assessment questionnaires to a further 36 suppliers, bringing the total issued to 125, with 100 suppliers given a rating.
+Bluelight Commercial (BLC) supported us in this work by approaching a number of suppliers to complete a social value assessment.
+The ratings act as a baseline to measure progress by the supplier in tackling modern slavery, monitored through contract management activity.
 The suppliers selected are identified as higher risk due to their industry type, nature of the workforce, supplier location, commodity type or the level of our expenditure or are suppliers to whom we have recently awarded a contract and issued the assessment as part of our contract management activity.
 Where suppliers achieve a basic rating, we encourage them to improve their rating, providing guidance to assist smaller suppliers and signposting them to sources of advice to understand how to make improvements.
 Social Value is a standard item for regular meetings with suppliers as we recognise that this is an ongoing initiative throughout the life of the contract.
 Demonstrating social, economic and environmental good practice benefits suppliers who wish to be successful in winning future public sector opportunities.

 We are committed to sharing information to make the best use of our resources.
 By working with other forces, we can better investigate supply chains based on the greatest risk of human exploitation.

 We will continue to work to raise awareness of modern slavery issues across our supply chain.
-Our action plan includes a target to assess the top one hundred suppliers across South Wales Police and Gwent Police by 2025 and we are on track to achieve this.
+In December 2024, we reached our target to assess the top 100 suppliers across South Wales Police and Gwent Police by 2025 and will continue to progress this activity.
+The annual turnover of these 100 suppliers exceeds £55 billion which illustrates the impact of Welsh Policing on ethical procurement.

 Due diligence and risk assessment

-Gwent Police has continued to advance this work to fulfil the actions agreed and recorded on our local action plan for the period 2023-24.
+Gwent Police has continued to advance this work to deliver during the period 2024-2025.

 Policy

-- our Business Interest Policy reflects the Ethical Employment in Supply Chains Code of Practice.
+- Our Business Interest Policy reflects the Welsh Government Ethical Employment in Supply Chains Code of Practice.
 Officers and staff must be aware of the Code when submitting a business interest approval request.

 - The Welsh Government Code of Practice is a standard agenda item on the agenda of our trade unions.